 Ventricular fibrillation is an emergency.
 Treatment must be given within 4 to 6 minutes.
 It includes:

 Cardiopulmonary Resuscitation (CPR)

-CPR , which begins with giving chest compressions, is a temporary procedure that can help maintain some blood flow to the brain, heart, and other vital organs until trained medical personnel are available to provide more advanced treatment.
+CPR begins with giving chest compressions.
+CPR is a temporary way to help get some blood flow to the brain, heart, and other vital organs.
+This is done until trained medical help can give more advanced treatment.

-Defibrillation should be done as soon as equipment is available.
+Defibrillation should be done as soon as equipment is ready.

-If the heart’s rhythm is stabilized by defibrillation, anti-arrhythmic drugs can be given to maintain the heart’s rhythm.
+If the heart’s rhythm is steadied by defibrillation, drugs can be given to keep the heart’s rhythm.

 Implantable Cardioverter Defibrillator

 An implantable cardioverter defibrillator (ICD) can be surgically placed in the chest.
 An ICD helps prevent ventricular fibrillation.